Cloud vs. Shared Hosting

 What is cloud hosting?

+Curious about cloud hosting?
 Cloud hosting, or cloud VPS hosting, allows you to use the resources of multiple servers, rather than having your site confined to a single server location.
+This makes cloud services highly sought after.

-This allows for unlimited expansion and is a must-have for heavy traffic sites.
+The main benefit of cloud hosting is that it allows for unlimited expansion and is a must-have for heavy traffic sites.
 Cloud hosting also allows for greater protection from an overwhelmed server.
-If one server is overwhelmed, you’ll simply be switched to another server.
+If one server is overwhelmed, you’ll simply be switched to another cloud server.

 Cloud hosting is widely seen as a better option to shared hosting because of its ability to handle large amounts of traffic, its improved security protection, and its reliability.

-That being said, if you’re just getting started and have a very small or nonexistent budget, then you could get by with a shared hosting plan until you have the cash to upgrade.
+That being said, if you’re just getting started and have a very small or nonexistent budget, a shared hosting plan may be a good option for you then you until you have the cash to upgrade.

 What hosting plan do you have?
 Let us know in the comments below.